$\mathrm{SO}(3)$-homogeneous decomposition of the flag scheme of $\mathrm{SL}_3$ over $\mathbb{Z}\left[1/2\right]$: as a Subspace of

-\begin{thm} The map $i'$ is an isomorphism onto $Z'$. \end{thm} \begin{proof} Observe that the structure morphisms $\cB_{\SO(3)}\to\Spec\bZ\left[1/2\right]$ and $Z'\to\Spec\bZ\left[1/2\right]$ are smooth surjective (see \cite{MR1917232} 4 Example 3.37 for the smoothness of $Z'$).
+are smooth surjective (see \cite[4 Example 3.37]{MR1917232} for the smoothness of $Z'$).
 Since the reducedness is local in the smooth topology, $\cB_{\SO(3)}$ and $Z'$ are reduced.
 In view of the uniqueness of reduced structure on the underlying set of a closed subscheme, it will suffice to show that $|i'|$ is surjective onto $Z'$.

 Let $F$ be an algebraically closed field over $\bZ\left[1/2,\sqrt{-1}\right]$.
 Notice that